-ASA Introduces “Future-Proof” Chat Sessions: COVID-19 Solutions
+ASA Introduces “Future-Proof” Broadcast: COVID-19 Solutions

 The novel coronavirus (COVID-19) pandemic has had a profound impact on societies across the globe, leaving our older adult population and those who serve them in a precarious position.
-To address this, agencies and organizations who work with older adults have had to work around the clock to address this issue, often reinventing their business models to continue to serve older adults and keep them, and those who work with them, safe.
+To address this, agencies and organizations that work with older adults have had to work around the clock to address this issue, often reinventing their business models to continue to serve older adults and keep them, and those who work with them, safe.

 We invite you to join ASA president and CEO, Peter Kaldes, as he hosts a series of conference calls with leaders in the field to share their strategies to cope with the challenges brought about by COVID-19.
 Participants will discuss what practices they have put in place that may be transferrable to other service providers across the country.
 They will offer practical tips and unexpected issues they successfully confronted along the way.